 - Return the mature snail parents back to your freshwater aquarium after the larvae have hatched.

-- Feed the babies around 2 to 3 times per day if there is no algae in the aquarium.
+- Feed the babies around 2 to 3 times per day if there are no algae in the aquarium.
 You can use spirulina powder or phytoplankton to feed the Nerite larvae.

 - After 30 days place the grown-up larvae into your freshwater fish tank.

 Make sure you use marine salt (do not mistake it with aquarium salt) when preparing the brackish water.

 Anyway, use a hydrometer to test the salinity and stop adding salt when the reading (SG or Specific Gravity) shows anything between 1.002 – 1.005.